brendanzab/gl-rs/README.md

  * Profile: Can be `core` or `compatibility`.
  * Version: The requested version of OpenGL, WGL, GLX or EGL in the format `x.x`.
- * Generator: Can be `static` or `struct` (more informations below).
+ * Generator: Can be `global` or `struct` (more informations below).
  * Extensions (optional): An array of extensions to include in the bindings.
-    For example: `generate_gl_bindings!("gl", "core", "4.5", "static",
+    For example: `generate_gl_bindings!("gl", "core", "4.5", "global",
     [ "GL_EXT_texture_filter_anisotropic" ])`

-### Static generator
+### Global generator

-The static generator is the one used by default by the `gl` crate.
+The global generator is the one used by default by the `gl` crate.
 See above for more details.

 ### Struct generator

-The struct generator is a cleaner alternative to the static generator.
+The struct generator is a cleaner alternative to the global generator.

 The main difference is that you must call `gl::Gl::load_with` instead of `gl::load_with`, and this functions returns a struct of type `Gl`.
-The OpenGL functions are not global functions but member functions in this `Gl` struct.
+The OpenGL functions are not static functions but member functions in this `Gl` struct.

-The enumerations and types are still static and available in a similar way as in the static generator.
+The enumerations and types are still static and available in a similar way as in the global generator.